khusanov-m/Web-Development/README.md

 ### About this repository
-Current respository is 1st part of Web-Development which include 10 websites built by myself (khusanov-m) As respository starts weighting more than 200mb, I decided to create additional repositories with almost the same title except part (P) indicators.
+Current respository is 1st part of Web-Development which include 10 websites built by myself (khusanov-m) As respository starts weighting more than 200mb, I decided to create additional repositories each will contain 10 projects too, with almost the same title except part (P) indicators.
 So it will be easier to find others.

 **Instructions**